nmshd/documentation/_docs_integrate/request-and-response-introduction.md

 - After rejecting this RequestItem, a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
 - In case of an error, an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.

+#### FormFieldRequestItem

+With the [FormFieldRequestItem]({% link _docs_integrate/data-model-overview.md %}#formfieldrequestitem) it is possible to define a form field.
+Depending on which `settings` the FormFieldRequestItem is configured with, the type of values with which the form field can be filled out and the UI of the form field in the App change.

+Depending on whether the FormFieldRequestItem is to be accepted or rejected, its Recipient has different parameters to choose from for responding to it:

+- To accept this RequestItem, the [AcceptFormFieldRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#acceptformfieldrequestitemparameters) can be utilized.
+- To reject this RequestItem, the [RejectRequestItemParameters]({% link _docs_integrate/data-model-overview.md %}#rejectrequestitemparameters) can be utilized.

+After the Recipient has responded to the FormFieldRequestItem, a suitable [ResponseItem]({% link _docs_integrate/data-model-overview.md %}#responseitems) is generated and transferred to the Sender of the Request:

+- After accepting this RequestItem, a [FormFieldAcceptResponseItem]({% link _docs_integrate/data-model-overview.md %}#formfieldacceptresponseitem) will be transferred.
+- After rejecting this RequestItem, a [RejectResponseItem]({% link _docs_integrate/data-model-overview.md %}#rejectresponseitem) will be transferred.
+- In case of an error, an [ErrorResponseItem]({% link _docs_integrate/data-model-overview.md %}#errorresponseitem) will be transferred.

 #### ProposeAttributeRequestItem

 The [ProposeAttributeRequestItem]({% link _docs_integrate/data-model-overview.md %}#proposeattributerequestitem) is a combination of a [ReadAttributeRequestItem](#readattributerequestitem) and a [CreateAttributeRequestItem](#createattributerequestitem).
 The Sender would like to receive a correct Attribute from the peer, thinks it has a possible value but the peer might overrule this value with an existing or new one.
 To create an Attribute with a value proposed by the Sender, an Identity uses the ProposeAttributeRequestItem.
 A proposed value in this case means, that the Recipient is allowed to change the value if accepting the Request.
 All details on how to use the ProposeAttributeRequestItem and examples of use cases for it can be found in the [Propose Attributes to peer]({% link _docs_integrate/propose-attributes-to-peer.md %}) guide.